 - How many years do you need it for?

 You might find buying a high mileage vehicle is easier because they typically are harder to resell.
-If it is an older vehicle it might not have safety features that are up-to-date.
+If it is an older vehicle it might not have up-to-date safety features.

 Maintenance for a High Mileage Vehicle

 The most notable aspect is that a high mileage vehicle has been well maintained over the years and will continue to be maintained in your ownership.
 The owner’s manual will detail the required maintenance and service intervals, but the intervals might stop short.
 That does not mean that the vehicle’s lifespan will end, sometimes manufacturers don’t expect a vehicle to still be running after a certain amount of mileage.
 High mileage cars need TLC, so do not drive aggressively.
 Hard stops and short trips can add damage to the vehicle.
 Also, make sure to warm up the car before driving it during very cold weather conditions.

 In storage or not, the rubber and plastic might need to be replaced.
 After 120,000 miles it is not common to need major repairs.
 After 10 years, mileage becomes less significant.
 Read more about why a high mileage vehicle might suit you https://medium.com/instamekmechanics/why-buying-high-mileage-cars-is-a-great-idea-8dd1c5eaf999.

 Car loan interest rates vary on an individual basis.
 A car loan payment calculator can help you find out how much of your monthly payment will go to the principal and how much will go to the interest.
 The principle is the amount of money that you originally borrowed and interest is a fee.
 Our auto loan payment calculator is a necessary tool if you wish to get the most suitable car loan based on your budget and includes: